Ombi-app/Ombi/README.md

 #Installation

 Just run the .exe!
-(Use mono if not on Windows `mono RequestPlex.UI.exe`)
+(Use mono if not on Windows `mono PlexRequests.exe`)

 #Configuration